So you want to learn how to play piano by ear? Perfect – it’s one of the best skills you can develop.

 Practice – A Lot

 Unfortunately, again, there’s no getting around this one.
 You NEED to practice a lot.
 To the point where you’ve memorized scales, chords and progressions.
+You should also do some ear training.
+You don’t need perfect pitch, but you should have familiarity with musical tones.

 You need to rely on “muscle memory” so your movements in the moment are fluid and make sense.